 The NMU Archives has conducted and houses many collections of oral history interviews.
 Notable collections include the Italian American oral history collection, the Women’s Center oral history collection, the Red Dust oral history project, and many more.
 Even if your ancestor was not one of the people interviewed for these projects, they are a great source of background information!
-Collections which have already been digitized can be found here.
+These collections, some of which have been digitized, can be found at the following places:

-We often receive inquiries about our Cleveland Cliffs Iron Mining Company records.
-They do contain some information of genealogical interest.
-However, it is not indexed.
-We do have payroll records from many of the mines, but they are simply organized by mine and year.
+Payroll records are simply organized by mine and year.
 If you are hoping to find a payroll record, plan to spend many hours searching through the books.
 We can search through the books for you, but you will be charged a research fee of $30 per hour, so it is best to come in and look for yourself if possible.
 You are also welcome to find your own independent researcher at a lower cost.
 We can provide contact information for local researchers.

 Yearbooks can contain photos, information, and even the writing of your ancestor!
 Please note that some years between 1910 and 1920 are missing.